sugarlabs/musicblocks/scripts/generate-tests/README.md

     -> generated Jest test       (in-memory string)
 ```

-Nothing in this directory reads the analysed code, writes to the source tree,
+The extractor reads and parses the analysed source but never executes it.
+The
+generation layer does not read source files, write to the source tree, require a
-requires a credential, or makes a network call.
-The only providers shipped are
+credential, or make a network call.
+The only providers shipped are credential-free
-credential-free (`noop`, `manual`); a real model-backed provider is left for a
+(`noop`, `manual`); a real model-backed provider is left for a later change and
-later change and would be a new class in `llm-client.js` only.
+would be a new class in `llm-client.js` only.

 ## Usage